• Skip to main content

 Overcoming Obstacles to Slow Living

 Slowing down can be challenging, mainly when you are used to a fast-paced lifestyle.
-However, remember that it takes time and practice to get used to a slower pace and that taking small steps and making gradual changes is ok.
+However, remember that it takes time and practice to get used to a slower approach and that taking small steps and making gradual changes is ok.

 Dealing with societal pressure to keep up with a fast pace